subhasht01/HeartDisease/README.md

 12.number of major vessels (0-3) colored by flourosopy 13.thal: 3 = normal; 6 = fixed defect; 7 = reversable defect

-By using logistic regression on with 80% training sets and 20% testing we will achive targe
+By using logistic regression on with 80% training sets and 20% testing we will achive target. here target is 0 and 1. where 1-> person having heart disease.
+      0-> person not have any disease.